MetaMask/metamask-docs/snaps/reference/keyring-api/client-api.md

 #### Parameters

+An object containing:

-`id`: `string` - ID of the account to be exported.
+- `id`: `string` - ID of the account to be exported.

 #### Returns

+An object containing:

-An object containing `privateKey`, the account's private key.
+- `privateKey`: `string` - The account's private key.

 #### Example